samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 In the grand scheme of things, [your work isn't science if it's not reproducible](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR019285).
 Everyone's data and code organization approach will be different based on the needs and approach of their work.
 However, as a big-picture goal, we are working towards the idea of a 'clickable paper'.
 What does this mean?
 If someone is interested enough in our results to want to dig into the data, we need to make that as easy as possible for them.
 Within 1 hour, they should be able to download all data and code and re-make any figure on their own machine.
 Within 2 hours, they should be able to change any step in the analysis workflow to see how that impacts the results.

-Some key principles and notes for data management in HEAL@KGS:
+Some key principles and notes for data management in HEAL:
  - Talk with Sam early and often about your data management plan and organization.
 Sam is working on a standardized data organization system to bridge our diverse projects which will be implemented on the Geohydrology Section Snap Server.
  - The biggest beneficiary of well-organized and well-documented data is *you*.
 You will inevitably have to re-make figures for publication, re-analyze results with different methods, etc. That is quick and easy with well-organized data, and a nightmare with poorly-organized data.
  - The University of Kansas provides [1 TB free storage on OneDrive](https://technology.ku.edu/services/onedrive-business) – you should use it.
 If your computer explodes overnight, you should be able to install OneDrive on a new computer and be up and running within twenty minutes.